Turquie Santé

 Emily White

-The primary objective of thoracic surgery is to preserve as much healthy lung tissue as possible to maintain optimal respiratory function after surgery.
+The goal of thoracic surgery is always the same: keep as much healthy lung tissue as possible so patients can breathe well after surgery.

 Request a free, personalized medical evaluation from our partner thoracic surgery teams in Turkey.